German court hears complaints on euro crisis tools

-KARLSRUHE, Germany (Reuters) - Germany’s top court will address on Tuesday whether Europe’s new bailout scheme and budget rules are compatible with national law in a process influencing not just how to tackle the euro zone debt crisis, but how much deeper European integration can go.
+KARLSRUHE, Germany, July 10 (Reuters) - Germany’s top court will address on Tuesday whether Europe’s new bailout scheme and budget rules are compatible with national law in a process influencing not just how to tackle the euro zone debt crisis, but how much deeper European integration can go.

 Finance Minister Wolfgang Schaeuble and German central bank chief Jens Weidmann will attend the German Constitutional Court’s public hearing (0800 GMT) into complaints about the European Stability Mechanism (ESM) and fiscal pact.